fanjiashu/WebDAVKitSwift/README.md

 # README

 ## Overview
-This Swift package, **DAVKitSwift**, provides a comprehensive set of functions to interact with WebDAV servers, allowing you to perform various file operations such as creating folders, uploading, listing, downloading, copying, moving, and deleting files and folders within your iOS or macOS applications.
+Welcome to **DAVKitSwift**, a lightweight and powerful WebDAV client library for Swift.
+This package enables you to interact with WebDAV servers seamlessly, providing a suite of functionalities to manage files and directories on the server.

 ## Features
-- Connect to WebDAV servers using basic authentication.
+- Establish connections to WebDAV servers using basic authentication.
-- Create and delete directories on the server.
+- Create, list, and delete directories directly from your Swift applications.
-- Upload and download files with ease.
+- Upload and download files with support for various content types.
-- List all files within a specified directory.
-- Copy and move files to different server locations.
+- Copy and move files between different directories on the server.
-- Check the connection status to the WebDAV server.
-- Handle errors and provide feedback for each operation.
+- Comprehensive error handling to ensure smooth operation.

 ## Requirements
 - iOS 13.0+ / macOS 10.15+ (Catalyst is not supported)